 The GLO will utilize a state-run model for the Harris County HAP.
 The GLO may directly administer the program in this area or use the support of outside parties to serve the homeowner assistance needs.
 The allocation for this program was determined by the methodology outlined in the Action Plan submitted by Harris County to the GLO in response to Hurricane Harvey less any funds previously spent by Harris County on the Harris County administered Homeowner Assistance Program.
 Homeowners located within the city of Houston and outside of Harris County will be ineligible for participation in the state-run Harris County HAP.
-Homeowners located within the city of Houston HAP.
+Homeowners located within the city of Houston will be eligible in the state-run City of Houston HAP.
 As Harris County completes GLO approved operations of programs detailed in previous Action Plan amendments the funding set aside by program in this Amendment may be utilized by both the County and the GLO.
 At no time will funds by program increase or decrease beyond total allowable amounts without benefit of another Action Plan Amendment.